 You are here

-Books published by the Institute include both in-depth thematic studies and compendiums of EU security-related information, in particular the EUISS Yearbook (YES), an annual compilation providing key documents and statistics in English, French and German.
+Books published by the Institute include both in-depth thematic studies and compendiums of EU security-related information.
+The EUISS Yearbook of European Security (YES) is an annual compilation providing key documents and statistics.

 29 October 2009